flojoy-ai/docs/docs/nodes/instruments/phidget/phidget22/examples/EX1/example.md

+The example above show a simple Flojoy app for the PHIDGET22 node, before using it you'll need to connect all your devices and calibrate your sensors :

-## Connection :
+### Connection :
-- Connect the PHIDGET Interfacekit to your computer with an USB Cable
+- Connect the PHIDGET Interfacekit to your computer with a USB Cable
 - Connect the Flexiforce sensors with the Phidget Interfacekit using a Flexiforce adapter (See Image)

- ## Node Management and measurements parameters :

-The PHIDGET22 node doesn't need any data input, so it can be placed on the left on the Flojoy interface :

-You need to specify is the number of pressure sensors you are using for your experiment and then you can start your calibration

-## Calibration :
+### Calibration :

-In order to Calibrate your sensor, you'll need to apply some known pressures and measure induced voltages on your sensor.
-(Possibility to use the Phidget control panel to do that).
+- Apply some known pressures and measure induced voltages on your sensor.
+Use the Phidget control panel in order to do that.

-From these measurements you deduce the relation between the voltage and the pressure applied on the sensor and you can use operationnal nodes in order to convert voltage into pressures.
+It should be a linear relation between them and the calibration parameters are the coefficients of the line :
+- Volt=Cal2*Pression+Cal1 --> Pression=Voltage-Cal1 / Cal2.

+### Parameters :
+After that you can set up the parameters for the Phidget22 node:

+- N_Sensors : Number of sensors
+- Calibration 1 & 2 : Linear relation between pressure and voltage measurements

-## Visualisation :
+### Visualisation :

-After that you can choose your Visualisation node that fits your project to display the pressure measurements as you want.
+Before running choose the Visualisation node that fits your project to display the pressure measurements as you want.

-Also, you can use the loop node (See documentation) in order to update the measurements, you can set the parameters you want for the loops
-(Delay, number of loops, etc..)
+It's also possible to update pressure measurements with time using the LOOP node (See documentation).